adam-dalbello/Data-Visualisation-Designs/README.md

 Source data files and R programs that read in the data, manipulate it, then output visualisations and statistics.
 The source files contain toy data.

-_All trademarks and copyrights have been redacted for privacy_

 ### Languages and Tools:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/r/r-original.svg" title="r" alt="r" width="40" height="40"/>&nbsp;